department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility/pre-need.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Pre-Need Determination of Eligibility
+title: Apply in Advance for a Pre-Need Determination of Eligibility for Burial in a VA National Cemetery
 display_title:
 order:
 majorlinks: